Essential Nutrients to Strengthen Immunity Against Autoimmune Disorders

 An autoimmune disease is a condition during which the body immune system by mistake attacks good cells in the body.
 In an autoimmune disease, the part likes joint, skin is treated as foreign by your immune system.
 It discharges proteins called autoantibodies that attack healthy cells.

-Eminent Dietician and Nutritionist Avni Kaul says, that there are several ways to counter your autoimmune disease like making some lifestyle changes such as daily exercising, practicing deep relaxation techniques, implementing supplements and by eating proper nutrients.
+Eminent Dietitian and Nutritionist Avni Kaul says, that there are several ways to counter your autoimmune disease like making some lifestyle changes such as daily exercising, practicing deep relaxation techniques, implementing supplements and by eating proper nutrients.

 1 .Vitamin D